 - In a small bowl add almond butter, ground chia seeds, the maple syrup and a pinch of sea salt.
 Stir until well combined and place to the side.

-- Once melted drizzle about a teaspoon or so of melted chocolate into mini muffin cups then carefully use a spoon to paint the chocolate up the sides, You can also carefully and slowly rotate the cups to line the sides with the melted chocolate.
+- Drizzle about a teaspoon or so of melted chocolate into mini muffin cups then carefully use a spoon to paint the chocolate up the sides, You can also carefully and slowly rotate the cups to line the sides with the melted chocolate.

 - Once all of the mini muffin cups are filled and lined, place the tray into the fridge to let the chocolate set, about 5-10 minutes.